Crum6le/tamarin-c-case/README.md

 # Printing

-This case was tested in PETG on a anycubic i3 Mega
+This case was tested with PETG on a anycubic i3 Mega

 # License